Scientific Name: Beta vulgaris

 Soil Requirements: light loamy soil with even supply of moisture, protected from prolonged periods of heat; slightly acidic pH [6.5 – 7];

 Sowing: Sow beets 2″ deep after soil has warmed to around 45°.

-Beet seeds are actually a cluster of ~2-6 seeds.
-Sow thinly about 1-3″ apart.
-After germination, snip or pull out the weaker seedlings out of the cluster.
+Plant Spacing: Beet seeds are actually a cluster of ~2-6 seeds.
+Sow thinly about 1″-3″ apart, in rows 12″-24″ apart.
+After germination, snip or pull out the weaker seedlings from the cluster.
+Thin to 4″ between plants.

 Harvest: 90-100 days; can be harvested at full-size or anytime after their tops have poked up out of the ground; utilize the greens for salads; may be left for a week or two after maturity in soil to increase storage time, though texture may become slightly woody;

 Grows Well With: Bush beans, onions, lettuce, kohlrabi and most members of the Cabbage family

 Grows Poorly With: Pole beans, field mustard, charlock